 One of the largest retailers in the US.
-Has prison labor in its supply chain.
+The company is actively working to eliminate prison labor from its supply chain.

 Costco Wholesale Corporation owns and operates hundreds of retail warehouses in 12 countries.
 Beyond its storefronts, the company owns the Kirkland Signature brand and operates multiple processing, packaging, and manufacturing facilities.

 As a result of shareholder engagement by NorthStar Asset Management, Costco is one of few major U.S. companies to seriously address the issue of prison labor in its supply chain.
 While it still formally allows the use of legal prison labor, Costco engaged its suppliers that have sourced goods from prison labor programs and reported that they have all committed to stop doing so by the end of 2022.
 As of March 2023, Costco has yet to publicly confirm if that process was complete.

 Allegations of prison labor in Costco's supply chain date back to the mid-1990s.
 The company started surveying its suppliers on their use of prison labor in 2017, citing "changes in U.S. law and an awareness of greater concerns among some U.S. consumers."
 The following year, it released a new global policy on prison labor, which established minimum standards, including that wages for work in prison must be comparable to similar work outside of prison and that the work be completely voluntary, with workers freely consenting to the wages and working conditions.
 Costco also became the first major U.S. corporation to commit to public reporting on prison labor in its supply chain.